J-CF-Leung/Study_Vault/Physics/Theoretical physics/Phase Transitions.md

 - The _ultraviolet cut-off_ for $\tau$ is $\Lambda_{\tau}=\infty$, such that _rescaling_ $\omega$ does not change it

+- Example: a 2D harmonic oscillator can be mapped onto the _1D Ising model_
 ## O(2) quantum rotors
 - The case of a _particle constrained on a ring_
 - The possible orientations are generated by the $O(2)$ group: